 Last, stock up your RV with plenty of food and water so you don’t have to leave to resupply.
 Look for food that’s simple and easy to cook.
 For example, Mountain House freeze-dried meals only require boiling water to reconstitute, so you can enjoy hot lasagna or beef stroganoff in minutes.

 Camping out to take advantage of Black Friday deals isn’t for everyone.
 It can be cold, wet, and downright miserable if you’re not prepared.
-However, if you bring along the right gear, it can be a fun experience for you and your family and friends.
+However, it can be a fun experience if you bring along the right gear.
 You might even inadvertently start a new Thanksgiving tradition.

 But it’s not just about the money.
 For many people, the experience of camping out on Black Friday is far more valuable than its monetary worth — especially if you team up with family and friends and treat it like a getaway.